Covid-19: Testing low in UP, more needed, Amit Shah tells Adityanath at meeting, say reports

 Besides Delhi, the National Capital Region comprises eight districts in two states.
 The districts in Haryana are Rohtak, Jhajjar, Sonipat,Gurgaon and Faridabad.
 The ones in Uttar Pradesh include Gautam Buddha Nagar, Ghaziabad and Baghpat.
 These areas have seen a steady rise in the number of Covid-19 cases.

 Among the three states, the testing rate was found to be the lowest in Uttar Pradesh.
-Shah questioned why the Gautam Buddha Nagar administration was conducting only 72 tests per million of the population, while Ghaziabad had just 78 tests for every million (10 lakh) people.
+Shah questioned why the Gautam Buddha Nagar administration was conducting only 72 tests per million (10 lakh) of the population, while Ghaziabad had just 78 tests for every million people.

 Adityanath assured the home minister that he has already given instructions to ramp up testing among high-risk workers, who include people employed in the informal sector such as rickshaw drivers and vegetable vendors.